-All MPhil candidates are required to complete the equivalent of at least six months full-time (12 months part-time) advanced study and research at the University unless studying at an outside institution approved by the Research Higher Degrees Committee (RHDC).
-The RHDC will not approve entirely distance supervision or entirely on-line supervision for graduate researchers.
+All MPhil candidates are required to complete the equivalent of at least six months full-time (12 months part-time) advanced study and research at the University unless studying at an outside institution approved by the Higher Degrees by Research Committee (HDRC).
+The HDRC will not approve entirely distance supervision or entirely on-line supervision for graduate researchers.

 Throughout their candidature candidates are expected to attend the University in order to benefit from planning, conducting and writing up their research within a University community and environment.

 The residency requirement is deemed especially important during the first six months of candidature.
 During this time the MPhil candidate is expected to interact on a regular basis with the supervisor, the school (including staff and other graduate researchers) and the University, so as:

 - to build the skills and knowledge necessary to carry out the proposed research program